Santa Clarita Diet: Complete Story and Character Guide

 Abby Hammond

-Abby is the Hammonds' teenage daughter.
+Abby is the Hammonds' teenage daughter, played by Liv Hewson.
 She discovers her mother's secret in Season 1 and handles it with surprising maturity — while still being a typical teenager navigating romance and high school.
 Her relationship with Eric, the neighbour boy, provides some of the show's most charming moments.
+Hewson's grounded performance grounds the show's more absurd elements.

 Eric Bemis

-The Hammonds' neighbour and one of the show's best characters.
+The Hammonds' neighbour and one of the show's best characters, played by Skyler Gisondo.
 Eric is a sweet, awkward teenager who discovers the secret and becomes an unlikely confidant.
 He provides research, moral support, and comic relief in equal measure.
+His running gag of being obsessed with true crime podcasts becomes increasingly relevant as the series progresses.

 What Was Planned for Season 4?

-Creator Victor Fresco confirmed that Season 4 would have explored a complete role reversal: Joel as the zombie, struggling to adjust to his new condition, while Sheila would have to care for him the way he cared for her.
+Creator Victor Fresco confirmed in multiple interviews that Season 4 would have explored a complete role reversal: Joel as the zombie, struggling to adjust to his new condition and the loss of control that comes with it, while Sheila would have to care for him the way he cared for her.
 The show would have continued exploring the mythology of the Serbian heartworms, the cult, and the broader history of the undead.
+Fresco specifically noted that the reversal would have allowed the show to examine its central themes from both perspectives — the caretaker and the cared-for — providing a natural conclusion to the series' meditation on marriage and devotion.
 None of it was produced.

 Why Was Santa Clarita Diet Cancelled?

 Netflix cancelled the show on April 26, 2019 — after three seasons.
 The official reason was never stated, but the show had a dedicated but niche audience.
-It was critically well-received (83% on Rotten Tomatoes) but never broke into Netflix's mainstream top-tier viewership.
-The cancellation was particularly frustrating because news of the renewal was reportedly under discussion when the decision was made to cancel instead.
+It was critically well-received (89% on Rotten Tomatoes from critics, 80% from audiences) but never broke into Netflix's mainstream top-tier viewership.
+According to Deadline, the cancellation was part of a broader wave of Netflix cancellations around that time, as the platform began tightening its spending and prioritizing shows with broader global appeal.
+The cancellation was particularly frustrating because news of the renewal was reportedly under discussion when the decision was made to cancel instead — suggesting that the show's fate was determined by factors beyond its creative quality.